-The primary guidance concerning political activity for military members is found in DoD Directive 1344.10 [Guidance for Military Personnel].
-Per longstanding DoD policy, active duty personnel may not engage in partisan political activities and all military personnel should avoid the inference that their political activities imply or appear to imply DoD sponsorship, approval, or endorsement of a political candidate, campaign, or cause.
+The primary guidance concerning political activity for Armed Forces is found in DoD Directive 1344.10 [Guidance for Military Personnel].
+Per longstanding DoD policy, active duty personnel may not engage in partisan political activities and all members of the Armed Forces should avoid the inference that their political activities imply or appear to imply DoD sponsorship, approval, or endorsement of a political candidate, campaign, or cause.
 Members on active duty may not campaign for a partisan candidate, engage in partisan fundraising activities, serve as an officer of a partisan club, or speak before a partisan gathering.
 Active duty members may, however, express their personal opinions on political candidates and issues, make monetary contributions to a political campaign or organization, and attend political events, in their personal capacity, as a spectator when not in uniform.